Tornado Warning issued for Holmes, Yazoo by NWS - NewsBreak

 Flood Warning issued for Leake by NWS

-Effective: 2022-12-18 03:25:00 CST Expires: 2022-12-21 20:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-12-18 12:00:00 CST Expires: 2022-12-23 01:30:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Forecast includes rainfall on the ground and 24 hours of additional rainfall.
 Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued Sunday morning at 900 AM CST.
-Target Area: Leake The Flood Warning is extended for the following rivers in Mississippi Pearl River At Edinburg affecting Leake County.
+Target Area: Leake The Flood Warning continues for the following rivers in Mississippi Pearl River Near Carthage affecting Leake County.
 For the Upper Pearl River...including Philadelphia, Edinburg, Carthage, Walnut Grove, Lena, Kosciusko, Ratliff`s Ferry, Ofahoma, Jackson...Minor flooding is forecast.
-FLOOD WARNING NOW IN EFFECT FROM LATE TONIGHT TO WEDNESDAY EVENING * WHAT...Minor flooding is forecast. * WHERE...Pearl River At Edinburg. * WHEN...From late tonight to Wednesday evening. * IMPACTS...At 21.0 feet, Minor over bank flooding continues in areas south of the river. * ADDITIONAL DETAILS - At 7:45 PM CST Saturday the stage was 18.8 feet. - Forecast...The river is expected to rise above flood stage late tonight to a crest of 22.0 feet Monday morning. - Flood stage is 20.0 feet.
-Fld Observed Forecasts (6 pm CST) Location Stg Stg Day/Time Sun Mon Tue Pearl River Edinburg 20.0 18.8 Sat 7 pm CST 21.6 21.8 20.6
+FLOOD WARNING NOW IN EFFECT FROM SUNDAY AFTERNOON TO EARLY FRIDAY MORNING * WHAT...Minor flooding is forecast. * WHERE...Pearl River Near Carthage. * WHEN...From Sunday afternoon to early Friday morning. * IMPACTS...At 20.0 feet, Widespread flooding of lowlands upstream and downstream of the State Highway 35 bridge is occurring. * ADDITIONAL DETAILS - At 7:45 PM CST Saturday the stage was 15.9 feet. - Forecast...The river is expected to rise above flood stage early tomorrow afternoon to a crest of 19.0 feet Tuesday morning. - Flood stage is 17.0 feet.
+Fld Observed Forecasts (6 pm CST) Location Stg Stg Day/Time Sun Mon Tue Pearl River Carthage 17.0 15.9 Sat 7 pm CST 17.5 18.8 18.8

 Comments / 0